pythonpete32/linux-dev-env/README.md

     # copy and save the .vimrc from this repo

-    vim .jshintrc

-    use 'esversion: 6'
+    echo "use 'esversion: 6'" > .jshintrc